Better Cities Project

 Patrick Tuohey

 Patrick Tuohey is co-founder and policy director of the Better Cities Project.
-He works with taxpayers, media, and policymakers to foster understanding of the consequences — sometimes unintended — of policies regarding economic development, taxation, education, and transportation.
-He also serves as a senior fellow of municipal policy at the Show-Me Institute, free-market public policy think tank focused on Missouri.
+He works with taxpayers, media, and policymakers to foster understanding of the consequences — sometimes unintended — of policies such as economic development, taxation, education, and transportation.
+He also serves as a senior fellow at Missouri's Show-Me Institute and a visiting fellow at the Virginia-based Yorktown Foundation for Public Policy.

 Explore More